Globe luxation: Causes and treatment

 Types and severity of globe luxation

-Globe luxation can occur with or without severing the optic nerveor other eye muscles.
+Globe luxation can occur with or without severing the optic nerve or other eye muscles.
 Depending on which parts of the eye are affected, globe luxation is classified as “incomplete” or “complete.”

 • Incomplete globe luxation – Occurs when an eye pops out without affecting the optic nerve or extraocular muscles.